 According to the National Center on Elder Abuse, approximately 1 in 10 adults over the age of 65 have experienced some form of abuse from their caregivers, and more than half of all certified nursing assistant’s (CAN’s) in elder care facilities have admitted to verbally abusing elderly residents.
-If you or a loved one believe you have been the victim of abuse, do not hesitate to contact the NC personal injury lawyers at Kirk, Kirk, Howell, Cutler & Thomas, LLP.
+If you or a loved one believe you have been the victim of abuse or neglect, it’s important to speak with a nursing home abuse attorney in Raleigh to hold them accountable.
+Our experienced NC personal injury lawyers at Kirk, Kirk, Howell, Cutler & Thomas, LLP can help.

 Types of Elder Abuse

 The following is a list of things that constitute elder abuse in NC.
 This abuse can be carried out by family members and spouses, as well as by nursing home staff.
 If you believe your loved one has suffered from any of these types of abuse, call our Raleigh nursing home abuse attorneys today.

 - Financial exploitation

 - Sexual abuse

 Can I Sue for Nursing Home Negligence?

 A nursing home may be held liable for damages if it can be proven that the nursing home or one or more of its employees acted negligently.
 The damages awarded may include medical bills, disability, and pain and suffering.
 The following is a list of things that may serve as grounds for a nursing home negligence lawsuit in North Carolina.